 This does not mean that our approach is antithetical to religion.
 While we approach religion from the perspective of free and informed intellectual inquiry, we do so with an empathy that does not privilege any particular religion.
 While we take sincerely the claims of religions and religious people, our investigations are not bound to the authority of any particular religious community, scripture, or person.
 For our students, this perspective often leads to religious awareness and self-evaluation.
 It facilitates a conversation that promises to reveal shared understandings and real differences between religious people, some of which have existed for centuries.
 It offers a place for all of us - faculty and student alike - to freely seek the difficult and risky answers to the whys and wherefores of religion.
 Studying with us means engaging questions of human diversity, purpose and meaning in a global world.
-It is a study that takes very seriously religious pluralism, that engages the modern reality of religious diversity, and assists us in trying to build understanding across the lines of religious difference.
+It is a study that takes very seriously religious pluralism, that engages the modern reality of religious difference.
 Welcome to our community!

-Welcome Message from the Department Director of Graduate Studies, Professor Anthony Pinn
+Welcome Message from the Department Director of Doctoral Studies, Professor Jeffrey Kripal